osquery/osquery/docs/wiki/development/unit-tests.md

 This guide is going to take you through the process of creating and building a new unit test in the osquery project.

-Ensure that you can properly build the code by running `make` at the root of the osquery repository.
-If your build fails, refer to the ["building the code"](building.md) guide.
+First ensure that you can properly build the code, by referring to the ["building osquery"](building.md) guide.

 Before you modify osquery code (or any code for that matter), make sure that you can successfully execute all tests.
-Run `make test` to run all tests.
+The steps for building and running tests are particular to the platform and build toolchain you are using, so again refer to the ["building osquery"](building.md) guide for the appropriate information for your setup.

 **Adding a test**